 Can I submit a pre-application or letter of intent to a sponsor without notifying anyone?

-We strongly encourage investigators to notify the Office of Research when they intend to submit a pre-application or letter of intent.
+No. Investigators should notify ORS when they intend to submit a pre-application or letter of intent.
 We report on all proposal activity and would like to reflect your efforts on the reports.
-Furthermore, OSPA requires an eIAF for pre-applications that require a budget.
-The Office of Research can help you navigate internal and external requirements for these pre-submissions.
+Furthermore, OSPA requires an eIAF for pre-applications that require a budget or a budget amount.
+ORS can help you navigate internal and external requirements for these pre-submissions.

 Do I need to submit my final grant proposal to the Office of Research?